 A dedicated workout ethic and proper diet are key to bulking up.
-Eating whole foods rich in lean protein, rather than junk food, is especially important when it comes to putting on muscle rather than fat.
+Eating whole foods rich in lean protein, rather than highly processed foods, is especially important when it comes to putting on muscle rather than fat.

 Besides marring a buff physique, belly fat is especially concerning as it's inflammatory and raises your risk of disease.
 If you're serious about hitting the weight rack and fuel well throughout the day — you can add pounds of muscle without expanding your belly.